Mark Lawrence (author)

 Mark Lawrence (born 1966) is an American-British novelist who wrote The Broken Empire trilogy.
-In 2014, Lawrence won the David Gemmell Legend Award for best novel for Emperor of Thorns.
+In 2014, Lawrence won the David Gemmell Award for Fantasy for best novel for Emperor of Thorns.
 He operates the annual Self-Published Fantasy Blog-Off.

 Biography

 Mark Lawrence was born in 1966, in the United States.
-While he was still young, his parents moved to the United Kingdom.
+While he was young, his parents moved to the United Kingdom.
 Lawrence has a degree in physics and holds a PhD in mathematics.

 He is married and has four children.
 Lawrence is the primary carer of his disabled child Celyn, and for this reason he does not travel to promote his books or attend conventions.
 He works as a novelist and was a research scientist in the field of artificial intelligence.
 He has held secret level clearance with both US and UK governments.

 Since 2015, Lawrence has operated the annual Self-Published Fantasy Blog-Off, a literary contest intended to bring greater visibility to self-published English-language fantasy authors.

-In 2021 Lawrence was nominated (and shortlisted) for the Nobel Peace prize as a contributor to a North Carolina committee on justice reform.
+In 2021 Lawrence was nominated and shortlisted for the Nobel Peace Prize as a contributor to a North Carolina committee on justice reform.